MarkkuNiemi/CybersecurityAndDataPrivacy-course-2025/BookingSystem-Phase1/CybersecurityDataPrivacyFinalReport.md

 ### Phase 2
+In Phase 2, the Booking System application was tested again using an updated version of the system.
+The testing followed the same methodology as in Phase 1, including both manual testing and automated OWASP ZAP scanning.

+In addition to general security testing, Phase 2 focused on password security an d cracking methods.
+Multiple password hashes were cracked following course material which included hints and guides for this.
+The cracking process, tools used, and results were documented.

 #### What worked / didin't work
+Repeating the tests made it easier to identify changes between application versions and to verify whether previous issues had been mitigated.
+Password cracking exercises clearly demonstrated the weaknesses of poor password handling.
+Some automated findings still required manual verification to determine their actual impact.

 #### What took the most time
+Password cracking and documenting the process step by step, including validating results and capturing evidence.

 #### What I learned
+I learned how attackers can exploit weak password practices and why proper hashing, salting, and password policies are critical.
+I also gained a better understanding of the difference between dictionary-based and non-dictionary attacks, and how access to a database significantly increases an attacker’s capabilities.

 ### Phase 3
 ### Phase 4